 Some Cocker Spaniels can lose their silky topcoat after being neutered and, what was once a fine sleek topcoat, can turn into something resembling cotton wool.

-Because of this, show dogs are left intact.
+Because of this, show dogs are often left intact.

 Max was castrated when he was two years old.
-(If I had the time all over again, I would have him castrated at around six months of age).
-Two months later, I was sure he was going to keep his lovely silky topcoat as it showed no signs of losing its glossiness.
+Two months later, it looked like he would keep his lovely silky topcoat as it showed no signs of losing its glossiness.

 If you only need one good reason for neutering a dog - this is it!